-GENEVA — Eight contenders from Britain, Egypt, Kenya, Mexico, Moldova, Nigeria, Saudi Arabia and South Korea have until September 7 to campaign for election as the World Trade Organization’s next director-general, officials announced on Friday.
+GENEVA (AN) — Eight contenders from Britain, Egypt, Kenya, Mexico, Moldova, Nigeria, Saudi Arabia and South Korea have until September 7 to campaign for election as the World Trade Organization's next director-general, officials announced on Friday.

 The time allowed for campaigning has been shortened by a month to speed up the process, said David Walker, chair of the General Council, WTO’s highest decision-making body.

 WTO Director-General Roberto Azevêdo will step down at the end of August, and his successor will face strong headwinds in rejuvenating the only international organization that deals with global rules of trade.

 The 164-nation trade body has taken a beating as U.S. President Donald Trump’s administration brought WTO’s appellate body to a halt by blocking new judges for its bench.

 Trump's trade war with China, other major tit-for-tat tariff disputes, global economic turmoil and the pandemic further challenged WTO's relevance.

 The eight candidates are expected to attend three days of special General Council meetings next week to present their views and take questions from WTO’s membership.
 The top pick is usually selected by consensus.

 Here are the eight candidates to lead WTO: